snabble/Android-SDK/ui-toolkit/README.md

 </resources>
 ```

-to set up an event for the button click set up an ui action for the 'SHOW_DETAILS_BUTTON_ACTION'
+To set up an event for the button click set up an ui action for the 'SHOW_DETAILS_BUTTON_ACTION' event
-event

 ```kotlin
 SnabbleUiToolkit.setUiAction(context, SnabbleUiToolkit.Event.SHOW_DETAILS_BUTTON_ACTION) { _, _ ->